Paiusco/dotfiles/README.md

 This repo contains [@paiusco](https://github.com/Paiusco) dotfiles for:

+- Fish
-- fish
+- Neovim
-- neovim
+- Alacritty
-- VSCode (w/o extensions)
+- Ranger
+- i3wm (can be left out if "-i" option is not used)

 ## Usage